 The dysfunctions that we have encountered are confounded by the hydras of scale and complexity, in terms of the devastation itself and breakdowns in recovery processes that have followed.
-Lives have been disrupted, and considerable time and energy continues to be spent by survivors and their advocates that might otherwise have been redirected at the betterment of society in other ways.
+Lives have been disrupted, and considerable time and energy continue to be spent by survivors and their advocates that might otherwise have been redirected at the betterment of society in other ways.

 Our job as nonprofits is far from done.
-Disasters cause systemic disruption of epidemic proportions very quickly, and recovery processes involve a web of public-private-nonprofit/community programs operating dynamically at multiple levels.
+Disasters cause systemic disruption of epidemic proportions very quickly, and processes involve web public-privaterecovery a of nonprofit/community programs operating dynamically at multiple levels.
 Breakdowns must be identified, assessed, and corrected, and the goals of recovery and resiliency should not be put at odds with one another.
-Solutions should not be isolated to one element of the patchwork but instead account for the fact that these programs are interconnected and predicated on shared principles of recovery and resiliency.
+Solutions should not be isolated to one element of the patchwork but instead, account for the fact that these programs are interconnected and predicated on shared principles of recovery and resiliency.